Henley & Partners: Malta

-In 2013, Henley & Partners participated in a public tender and won the right to design and globally promote Malta's citizenship-by-investment program, the Malta Individual Investor Programme, which raised over $1 billion within 18 months of its launch.
+In 2013, Henley & Partners participated in a public tender and won the right to design and globally promote Malta's citizenship-by-investment program, the Malta Individual Investor Programme (IIP), which raised over $1 billion within 18 months of its launch.
+However, the public tender was not competitive.
 Arton Capital, a competing firm, filed a judicial protest, appealing the decision to award the contract to its competitor, claiming that Henley & Partners provided consultation to the government on a similar program before.
 Arton Capital settled out of court in 2015.

+The citizenship-by-investment program and the relationship between Henley and the Malta government was criticized at the time.
+Critics in Malta argued that the concessions to Henley were overly lucrative and may have entailed conflicts of interest.
+Henley received 4% of each donation, which meant €26,000 per application for citizenship.
+In the first two years of the program, Henley earned €14 million from 564 applications.

 The program provides citizenship to foreign individuals and their families who are believed to contribute to the country's economic development.
 The country later introduced more stringent conditions for acquiring citizenship, such as proof of residence in Malta for at least 12 months.

-The launch of the Malta Individual Investor Programme in 2014 drew criticism from opposition officials, who claimed the program could open a back door into Europe for criminals.
+The launch of the IIP in 2014 drew criticism from opposition officials, who claimed the program could open a back door into Europe for criminals.
 It was reported at the time that officials believed the screening process would be compromised because Malta had outsourced the vetting of citizenship applicants to a single company.

+In May 2017, Maltese journalist Daphne Caruana Galizia accused Kälin and other Maltese politicians of collusion to sue her, opposition MP Jason Azzopardi and three media houses over their coverage.
+She published leaked email exchanges between Kälin, Malta prime minister Joseph Muscat, Justice Minister Owen Bonnici and IIP CEO Jonathan Cardona planning threats of financially ruinous SLAPP lawsuits in UK courts, which is known to have friendly libel laws.
+In September 2020, her son, journalist Matthew Caruana Galizia, gave a Maltese court of inquiry her notes, call logs, and the leaked emails.

+In May 2018, English PEN released a public statement about concerns around the libels cases, from senior government officials of Malta and Henley & Partners, faced by Caruana Galizia's family and The Shift News, an independent media outlet.
+The company representatives told a European Parliament delegation that was investigating the rule of law in Malta, "The point of the email was to ask the government if they would be ok with a legal action H&P was planning to take (which can have political repercussions).